Quol04/alx-system_engineering-devops/README.md

 BREATH and LOVE are environment variables
 The script should display the result, followed by a new line

 ---

+## Task11

+Write a script that converts a number from base 2 to base 10.

+The number in base 2 is stored in the environment variable BINARY The script should display the number in base 10, followed by a new line

 ---

+## Task12

+Create a script that prints all possible combinations of two letters, except oo.

+Letters are lower cases, from a to z
+One combination per line
+The output should be alpha ordered, starting with aa Do not print oo
+Your script file should contain maximum 64 characters

 ---

+## Task13

+Write a script that prints a number with two decimal places, followed by a new line.

+The number will be stored in the environment variable NUM.